ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 {: #faq_esxi-change-name-ip}
 {: faq}

 The ESXi server names and IP addresses cannot be changed because they are registered for Windows® DNS resolution.
-Changes might result in failure during deployment or failure of vCenter Server functions.
+Changes might cause failures during deployment or failures of vCenter Server functions.

 Don't use the **Rename Device** feature on the {{site.data.keyword.cloud_notm}} user interface to change ESXi server names.
 This function changes the FQDN of the ESXi server, but the configured vCenter Server and the Windows VSI host registrations are incorrect and might cause failures.
 {: attention}